 Dr. Vye is preparing a short table of instructions which the board will have printed and a copy placed in the front of every child’s text book, so that pupils and parents may know what is meant by germs and how to prevent them.The Daily Colonist January 31 1919

-We can see this “health propaganda” in action a few months later in May 1919.
+We can see this “health propaganda” in action.
 Maria Lawson of The Daily Colonist spent a day visiting rural Saanich schools.
 At West Saanich School “an interesting lesson on microbes beneficial and harmful was given by the principal in a way that should help not only to make the children but the community more healthy…” (“Among the Country Children of the Saanich Schools”, The Daily Colonist May 25 1919)

 But, in spite of all their efforts, Saanich schoolchildren still got sick.
 “The West Saanich School was closed some time ago owing to the fact that so many children were away, and one of the teachers ill.
 It will reopen on Monday.
 The Keating School has also been closed about a week through sickness among the teachers and inability to obtain substitutes.”
 (The Daily Colonist, February 18 1920)